OtherDevOpsGene/intro-to-docker/05-Lesson/README.md

 orchestration tool like [Kubernetes](https://kubernetes.io/) to run the Docker cluster on multiple hosts and to handle upgrades, scaling, fail over, etc.

-## Stand up a PHP Web site with one command
+## Stand up a PHP web site with one command

 In the `solarsystem/` Git repository you cloned in the previous lesson there is a [docker-compose.yaml](https://github.com/SteampunkFoundry/solarsystem/blob/main/docker-compose.yaml)